haskell-serbia/haskell-serbia/README.md

 ```
 After import is finished you can login as admin user.
 Login email is `test@test.com` and password is `test`
 #### Contributors are welcome!
-We are looking forward to any community contributions
+We are looking forward to any community contributions.
+You can choose existing issue and create new branch from develop or create new issue if you spot anything wrong or would like new feature.